no-banana/PyRBP/docs/source/featureSelection_examples.rst

 Feature selection examples
 ==============================================================

-The RBP_package integrates several feature selection methods and provides a simple interface, which requires only the features to be selected, the dataset label, and the number of features you want to selected.
+The PyRBP integrates several feature selection methods and provides a simple interface, which requires only the features to be selected, the dataset label, and the number of features you want to selected.

 Importing related modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: py

-    from RBP_package.filesOperation import read_fasta_file, read_label
+    from PyRBP.filesOperation import read_fasta_file, read_label
-    from RBP_package.Features import generateStaticLMFeatures, generateStructureFeatures, generateBPFeatures
+    from PyRBP.Features import generateStaticLMFeatures, generateStructureFeatures, generateBPFeatures
-    from RBP_package.featureSelection import cife # Here we use cife method as an example.
+    from PyRBP.featureSelection import cife # Here we use cife method as an example.

 Prepare three types of features for feature selection